What is DSP and SSP

 DSPs is taking over human ad buyers and publishers are making their inventory available to exchanges and advertisers are buying ads using DSPs as its most cost-efficient.

-What is SSP
+What is Supply Side Platform?

-Now the situation is these advertisers are using DSPs and exchanges frequently to purchase online advertising now the question is what about the Publishers? it automatically raises the question of what are supply-side platforms actually for?
+Now the situation is these advertisers are using DSPs and ad exchanges frequently to purchase online advertising now the question is what about the Publishers? it automatically raises the question of what are supply-side platforms actually for?

 Take a deep breath because Polus Media is going to tell you the answers to these questions!